The Experimental Therapeutics Program collaborates with numerous Mayo Clinic researchers on four main areas of cancer research.

 - Demonstrating that CDK4/6 inhibitors regulate the deubiquitinase DUB3, providing new insight into the action of these agents in breast cancer

-Research advances related to response differences include:
+Our research advances related to response differences include:

 - Completing a 33,000-sample genome-wide association study and subsequent mechanistic analysis.
 This analysis identified single nucleotide polymorphisms in ZNF423, a previously unrecognized regulator of BRCA1 expression, as a critical determinant of selective estrogen receptor modulator efficacy in the adjuvant setting.
-It also identified CALML3 as a co-regulator of estrogen receptor action that binds the polymorphic site, providing new insight into selective estrogen receptor modulator action.
+Our work also identified CALML3 as a co-regulator of estrogen receptor action that binds the polymorphic site, providing new insight into selective estrogen receptor modulator action.

 Early-phase clinical trials

-Research advances related to early-phase clinical trials include:
+Our research advances related to early-phase clinical trials include:

 - Accruing participants to early-phase clinical trials, especially those based on preclinical findings